-The Canadian government, in agreement with US officials, will extend the closure of the two countries' mutual land border until at least December 21.
-The measure first came into effect in March due to the coronavirus disease (COVID-19) pandemic and was due to expire on November 21.
-All nonessential travel, including recreation and tourism, will be prohibited; however, freight and medical transport are exempt from the ban.
+Mexican and US authorities agreed to extend the closure of their mutual land border until at least December 21 due to the coronavirus disease (COVID-19) pandemic.
+The measure first came into effect in March and was due to expire on November 21.
+All nonessential overland, cross-border travel, including recreation and tourism is prohibited; however, freight and medical transport are exempt from the ban.
 The restrictions do not cover travel by air or essential business travel.

-As of Wednesday, November 18, there have been 312,775 confirmed cases of COVID-19 in Canada with 11,238 associated fatalities.
+As of Wednesday, November 18, there have been 1,011,153 confirmed cases of COVID-19 in Mexico with 99,026 associated fatalities.
 Further international spread of the virus is to be expected in the near term.

 The first case of COVID-19 was reported on December 31 and the source of the outbreak has been linked to a wet market in Wuhan (Hubei province, China).
 Since then, human-to-human transmission of the virus has been confirmed.